uviclibraries/excel/intro-functions.md

 3. **INT function**: The INT function rounds a number down to the nearest integer.
 For example, =INT(5.6789) would return 5
   - If you would like additional information on the INT function here is a [Microsoft tutorial](http://bit.ly/2I2qFIv){:target="_blank"}

-4. **COUNTA function**: Counts the number of non-empty cells in a range.
+4. **COUNTA function**: Counts the number of non-empty cells in a range whether the cells have number or text in them.
   - In an empty cell enter: **=counta(A1:A20)**
   - If you would like additional information on the COUNTA function here is a [Microsoft tutorial](https://bit.ly/2Ie37Rh){:target="_blank"}